VladimirPoplavsky/Stock_Price_prediction/README.md

     18.215237917282103

-### The 18.2 value indicates the model’s predicted values that match the actual values from the test data set with  93% accuracy. (close value rnges naer 250 - 300)
+### The 18.2 value indicates the model’s predicted values that match the actual values from the test data set with  93% accuracy. (close value ranges near 250 - 300)

-### Important to note that it is not a constant Value as we are working with Nural Netvork and running code again and agoin we will recive different value +-3
+### Important to note that it is not a constant value as we are working with Nural Network and running code, again and again, we will receive different values +-3

-### We ran our code 5 times and 18 ws our avarage
+### We ran our code 5 times and 18 was our average

 ```python